peejaywk/PremierFootball/assets/documentation/testing.md

 All social media links are working and link to the correct pages, opening in a new tab.
 Tested using Chrome, Firefox, Opera and Edge on a Windows machine.
 Also tested on a
 Samsung Galaxy S8 with Chrome and an Appple iPhone 11 with Safari.

+It was decided not to add a button in the footer that links to the Contact page as this page is easily accessible via the link in the nav bar.

 Test-007
 Statistics Button - Test that clicking on the 'stats' button opens a modal window on the device.
 1. Open Chrome browser and navigate to https://peejaywk.github.io/PremierFootball/